AetherModel/Aether/CODE_OF_CONDUCT.md

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Aether Core Team with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Aether Core Team with a concise description of your grievance, as detailed in the [Reporting Guidelines](REPORTING_GUIDELINES.md).
 Your grievance will be handled in accordance with our existing governing policies.

 LINK TO GOVERNING POLICIES